 This is how WalkMe's Test Automation Department drastically reduced time spent on manual testing and improved test coverage, preventing more visual regressions & functional bugs.
-In the process, they transformed cross-department collaboration, thus saving valuable development hours – all with Applitools Eyes: an easy-to-integrate automated visual testing solution.
+In the process, they transformed cross-department collaboration, thus saving valuable development hours – all with Applitools Eyes: an easy-to-integrate automated visual UI testing solution.

 "Simply put: Applitools Eyes cost-effectively deals with visual regression & visual validation issues.
 It saves us a lot of time and money and its product quality assurance is impeccable." – Nir Pinchas, Head of Test Automation at WalkMe